drewelliott/sros-exec-commit-script/README.md

 - all logging must be set to a CF that is present and not to cf3:
     - if logging is set to cf3: or a missing CF, generate an error message and block commit

-**Interface Naming**
-- interface naming for lags is set to "lagX" where "X" is a number between 1-64
-    - if name does not comply to this standard, generate an error message and block commit

-**Service MTU**
-- service MTU is set to 9114
-    - if MTU is set to something other than 9114, generate an error message and allow commit

-**Routing Protocols**
-- if bgp/ospf/isis already present in the configuration, no changes are allowed, but if not present, allow commit

-**SAA Tests**
-- check for running saa tests, generate an error message if there are more than 8 continuous tests running, allow commit

-**QoS Policy**
-- check that a qos policy is applied to each service
-    - if qos policy is missing, generate error and block commit

-**CPM and MAF Filters**
-- check that cpm and maf filters are applied and enabled
-    - if they are missing or disabled, generate an error message and block commit
-    - there are occasions when an engineer would need to disable these for troubleshooting purposes, so this will be its own script that can be disabled separately.

 ## Router configuration